The Program

 • It is also possible to pass certifications (RNCP levels 6 & 7), giving access to a professional diploma recognised across Europe.

-This stage can be pursued not only in Brussels or Antwerp but also at any other 42 campus worldwide.
+Global mobility: This phase can be pursued not only in Brussels or Antwerp but also at any other 42 campus worldwide.

 Objectives: